-To this end, we adopt a generic implementation model for the backpressure algorithm shown in Fig. 2: at the beginning of each time slot, nodes broadcast information to their neighbors for distributed scheduling implementation (e.g., [3]) or to a controller for centralized coordination (e.g., [11]).
-The information includes queue backlogs for computing the differential queue backlog $w{i,j}(t)$ in (2) and channel state information based on channel measurements for obtaining the best channel rate $u{i,j}(t)$ for any node i to node j in (1).
-Then, scheduled transmissions happen at the rest of the time slot.
+To this end, we adopt a generic implementation model for the backpressure algorithm shown in Fig. 2: at the beginning of each time slot, nodes send information to the controller for centralized coordination (e.g., [17]).
+The information includes queue backlogs for computing the differential queue backlog $w{i,j}(t)$ in (2) and channel state information based on channel measurements for obtaining the best channel rate $u{i,j}(t)$ from any node i to node j in (1).
+Then, scheduled transmissions occur at the rest of the time slot.